immanuel-savvy/immanuel-savvy/README.md

 - 👋 Hi, I’m @immanuel-savvy
-- 👀 I’m interested in working as a Software Developer
+- 👀 I’m a Computer Scientist.
-- 🌱 I’m currently learning Computer Processor and IC design
+- My current flagship tech is [GodProtocol](https://godprotocol-web.vercel.app/)
-- 💞️ In the past I have worked on Arena Mobile which is a decentralise social platform, that ran on a socket-to-socket data mediator and leveraged her own datastore.
+- 💞️ In the past I have worked on Arena Mobile which is a decentralise social platform.
 - 📫 I am responsive via my email "immauelsavvy@gmail.com"

 <!---